 Dr. Wenn Lawson is a well-respected and highly knowledgeable expert on autism.
 He combines his lived experience insights with professional knowledge ranging from First Class Honours in Social Work to a Doctorate in Psychology.
 Wenn has been public speaking for more than twenty years and published his first book on autism, "Life Behind Glass", in 1998.
-There have been a further fifteen books to date since then.
+There have been more than fifteen further books to date since then.

 Dr. Wenn lives in Australia in Warrnambool, Victoria with his wife Beatrice and is available for training, consulting and speaking engagements.
-He also travels to the UK and Europe periodically.
+In normal circumstances, he also travels to the UK and Europe periodically and hopes to resume international travel after travel restrictions have lifted.
 Feel free to explore this website to find out more about Dr. Wenn, learn more about autism, find his books and examples of his presentations (as well as where Wenn will be presenting next and how to engage his expertise).
+Some of his other recent work including articles and videos can also be found on this website under Resources.
+The most recent articles are "Autism: Being Neurodivergent Within the World of Neuro-diversity" and "Masking and camouflaging in autism, or hiding from social threat?"
+Subscribe to Wenn's YouTube channel to be among the first to see future videos.

 "Wenn Lawson and Polly Samuel's (aka Donna Williams) were the first books I read on autism and set my course towards positively embracing who I am.
 His books and advocacy have had a profound influence on my own growth as an autistic advocate and as a human being.
 Wenn is a huge asset to the autism community with his presentations and writing being engaging, instructive and thought-provoking.
 His personal experience of the topics he speaks on, combined with his academic research and thinking results in a comprehensive, nuanced understanding of autism.
 He comes from an inclusion and strengths perspective and has contributed greatly to understanding around autism and neurodiversity."

-- Jeanette Purkis, Autistic author, public speaker and advocate.
+- Yenn Purkis, Autistic author, public speaker and advocate.

 "Dr Wenn Lawson rocks.
 Not literally.
 But in the (NT) sense that his passion and commitment to helping the NT world understand the autie/aspie world is truly inspiring and mind-shifting.
 There are not many speakers who can so utterly captivate an audience for 3 hours and then have them tweet later that they could have listened for hours longer."